tgrbrooks/RemoteTemperature/BlueTooth/README.md

 Config files are _symmetrically_ encrypted with `git-crypt`.
 Key is in 1PW.

 Refer to git-crypt docs for info about initializing and unlocking.

+If you are not me, then you need to create your own `config.json` file.
+See the next section for syntax.

 ### Config.json